-Geba is a brown dwarf world - a sub-stellar body that accumulated enough mass to initiate core compression but never reached the threshold for sustained hydrogen fusion.
-Its radius of 88,971 km places it far beyond the scale of any rocky planet, yet it supports a solid surface, a breathable atmosphere, liquid oceans, and a biosphere of extreme diversity across eleven continents.
-This is not a natural outcome.
-The conditions required for habitability on a body of this classification were engineered by the Velcrith over an unknown preparatory period before any biological intervention began.
-Eira Vey's The Parent Preceded The Children traces the planet's transformation from a cooling sub-stellar remnant to a world shaped by deliberate cosmic intervention.
+Geba is a brown dwarf, a body that accumulated enough mass to compress its core but never reached the threshold for sustained fusion.
+Its radius of 88,971 km produces a total surface area of approximately 99.5 billion square kilometers.
+The eleven inhabited continents together account for less than 10% of that surface.
+The Uncharted alone covers over 70%.
+The conditions required for habitability at this scale were engineered by the Velcrith over an unknown preparatory period before any biological life existed on the surface.
+Eira Vey's The Parent Preceded The Children traces the planet's transformation from a cooling remnant to a habitable world.

 Gravity and Orbital Mechanics

-The three Child stars - Izhara, Zhaerys, and Saethern - orbit Geba in a stabilized braid configuration, and their gravitational influence is not incidental to habitability.
+The three Child stars orbit in a stabilized braid configuration, and their gravitational influence is essential.
 The combined tidal forces of three stellar-mass bodies in close orbit exert a persistent outward pull on Geba's upper layers, partially counteracting surface gravity in a pattern that shifts with their orbital positions.
-This tidal counterbalance does not eliminate gravity - it reduces the net downward force experienced at the surface by a meaningful margin, and it does so unevenly.
 Surface gravity on Geba is not uniform.
-It fluctuates regionally depending on the current alignment of the Children, the local thickness of the crust, and the density of the mantle layers beneath.
+It fluctuates regionally depending on the alignment of the Children, the local thickness of the crust, and the density of the mantle beneath.
 Coastal and low-elevation regions experience slightly lower effective gravity than deep continental interiors, and the difference is measurable.

-The result is a surface gravity that is elevated compared to what a smaller rocky world would produce, but survivable.
-Life on Geba evolved under this constant gravitational stress.
-All populations exhibit denser bone structure, thicker muscle fiber, and more efficient cardiovascular systems compared to what a lower-gravity environment would require.
+The result is a surface gravity that is elevated but survivable.
+All populations exhibit denser bone structure, thicker muscle fiber, and more efficient cardiovascular systems than a lower-gravity environment would require.
 Groups adapted to the most extreme conditions, such as the Ngorrhali of the stratospheric passes, represent the far end of this adaptation.
-But the gravity is not uniformly crushing.
-It is engineered to be survivable, variable, and sustained by an orbital system that was deliberately placed to make it so.

 The Braid System and Illumination